ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/cli-documentation/cli-commands.md

 </tr>
 </table>

-## Tool Commands
+## Tool commands

-These tools extend the Ballerina CLI to support additional functionalities.
-These tools are not installed by default.
-These tools can be pulled from the Ballerina Central and managed using `bal tool` command.
+These tools extend the Ballerina CLI to support additional functionalities and are not installed by default.
+They can be pulled from the Ballerina Central and are managed using the `bal tool` command.

 The following tool sub commands can be used to manage the tools.